Unique Characterisability and Learnability of Temporal Queries Mediated by an Ontology: Unique Characterisability

-An ontology language $\Lmc$ is said to \emph{have general split-partners within $\Q^\sigma$} if all finite sets of $\Q^\sigma$-queries have split partners \wrt any $\Lmc$-ontology in the signature $\sigma$.
+Say that an ontology language $\Lmc$ \emph{has general split-partners within $\Q^\sigma$} if all finite sets of $\Q^\sigma$-queries have split partners \wrt any $\Lmc$-ontology in $\sigma$.
 If this holds for all singleton subsets of $\Q^\sigma$, we say that $\Lmc$ \emph{has split-partners within $\Q^\sigma$}.

-We illustrate the notion of split-partner by a few examples, the last of which shows that without the restriction to a finite signature $\sigma$, split-partners almost never exist.
+We illustrate the notion of split-partner by a few examples, the last of which shows that, without the restriction to a finite signature $\sigma$, split-partners almost never exist.